sliang07/datasphere_accessment/README.md

 Pt2 finished

-Geolocation can be blocked by your browser Tested it on internet explorer Fully functional
+Geolocation can be blocked by your browser
+Tested on internet explorer Fully functional

-No image src were given within the API Duplicate images used to maintain design
+No image src were given within the API
+Duplicate images used to maintain design

 Will hopefully implement bonus within alotted time